Investments

 FY24 forecast distribution yield4

-FY24f revenue by sector5
+FY24f revenue by sector and 1H24 value by sector5

 Key Metrics